w3c/webref-analysis/README.md

 # Webref data analyses

+> [!Important]
+> Analyses are no longer published here (last update in August 2024).
+Specific issues are now rather directly reported in the repositories that host the specs, on a semi-automated basis.
+To run your own analyses, see [Strudy](https://github.com/w3c/strudy).

 ## Description

 This repository contains **machine-readable and human-readable analysis reports of Web spec crawls**.
 The contents of the repository are updated roughly **every 6 hours**, whenever new data gets published to [Webref](https://github.com/w3c/webref).